 In 1919, industrialist and patron of the arts Henry Clay Frick gave his son, Childs Frick, and his bride, Frances, a present that few today could afford: a Georgian mansion, surrounded by 200 verdant acres.
-The mansion, once known as "Clayton," and its surrounding property is now the home of the Nassau County Museum of Art with a permanent art collection by luminaries including Edouard Vuillard, Pierre Bonnard, Roy Lichtenstein, Auguste Rodin, Georges Braque and others.
-The grounds contain an Outdoor Sculpture Garden with works by renowned artists such as Niki de Saint Phalle, Fernando Botero and Tom Otterness.
+The mansion, once known as "Clayton," and its surrounding property is now the home of the Nassau County Museum of Art with a permanent art collection by luminaries including Edouard Vuillard, Pierre Bonnard, Roy Lichtenstein, Auguste Rodin, Georges Braque, and others.
+The grounds contain an Outdoor Sculpture Garden with works by renowned artists such as Niki de Saint Phalle, Fernando Botero, and Tom Otterness.

 Located between Long Island's North and South Forks, Shelter Island is a short ferry ride from either tip of the Island.
 Walk along the beach, rent a bike or boat and explore the New England–like feel of this laid-back island.
-Spend a long weekend exploring Shelter Island on your own, or take a guided walk through Mashomack Nature Preserve, 2,000 acres of unspoiled greenery owned by the Nature Conservancy.Continue to 9 of 10 below.
+Spend a long weekend exploring Shelter Island on your own, or take a guided walk through Mashomack Nature Preserve, 2,000 acres of unspoiled greenery owned by the Nature Conservancy.

 Does the opening scene of the Orson Welles classic, Citizen Kane, look familiar?
-If so, you might have been to Oheka castle, the former estate of wealthy financier Otto Herman Kahn.
+If so, you might have been to Oheka Castle, the former estate of wealthy financier Otto Herman Kahn.
 Built in 1919 to resemble a French château, the castle was the scene of soirees where the likes of legendary opera singer Enrico Caruso entertained guests.
 The lush gardens were designed by Frederick Law Olmsted, designer of New York City's Central Park.
 The Gatsby-era estate has been restored as a hotel and remains as the backdrop to sumptuous Long Island weddings.
-Also available at Oheka: a beautiful golf course and tennis courts.
+Also available at Oheka are a beautiful golf course and tennis courts.
 The castle is located at 135 West Gate Drive in Huntington.

-The former estate of financier John S. Phipps, the mansion and 200-acre expanse of Old Westbury Gardens are listed on the National Register of Historic Places.
+The former estate of financier John S. Phipps, the mansion and 200-acre expanse of Old Westbury Gardens is listed on the National Register of Historic Places.
 You can take a tour of the sumptuous mansion with its rich wooden panels and fireplaces, decorated ceilings and artwork.
 The formal gardens include statuary like the pair of 18th-century French sphinxes that seem to stand guard over the entrance to the sprawling greenery.
 Old Westbury Gardens is located at 71 Old Westbury Road in Old Westbury.